laclasse-com/allow-multiple-accounts/readme.txt

 == Upgrade Notice ==

+= 3.0.4 =
+Minor update: Change to prevent the plugin from doing anything for user updates when the email address doesn't change (reduces processing and potential for conflicts)

 = 3.0.3 =
-Recommended bugfix release: fixes compatibility with some other plugins (generally newsletter plugins) that hooked some of the same actions
+Recommended bugfix release: Fixes compatibility with some other plugins (generally newsletter plugins) that hooked some of the same actions

 = 3.0.2 =
-Recommended bugfix release: fixes compatibility for versions of WordPress older than 4.1
+Recommended bugfix release: Fixes compatibility for versions of WordPress older than 4.1; noted compatibility through WP 4.2

 = 3.0.1 =
-Recommended bugfix release: fixes broken check for multiple accounts under certain situations
+Recommended bugfix release: Fixes broken check for multiple accounts under certain situations

 = 3.0 =
 Recommended major update: Many improvements and some fixes; added unit tests; updated plugin framework; removed long deprecated functions; compatibility now WP 3.6-4.1+